ikusalic/vagrant-go/README.md

 If you want to have additional development tools installed (properly set up Vim, Ruby & RVM, etc.) on all the machines, set the `INSTALL_DEV_TOOLS` to `true` in the `Vagrantfile`.
 This will significantly increase cluster setup time, but it will happen only once.
+This feature is currently still experimental.

 ### Go examples